 This includes an introduction to your particular categories, literature review, and conclusion.
 You should introduce your topic with a research question.
 Some of your collections will require a bit of historical context, other not (Imagine your reader: do they need it?).
 When you introduce your literature review, you should guide your reader through the conversation these works are having about your particular categories.
 General literature reviews are not very helpful: your reviews should be related to your particular categories.
 Remember the upside down triangle structure: begin large and general and then slowly move to your particular contribution.
 The end of your literature review should reveal the necessity for your particular collection as well as your approach/theory/method.
 Introducing your contribution is both the conclusion to your introduction and a transition to your collection.

 6) Annotated collection (10 entries; 5-10 pages)

 Page total: 10-13 pages

-- Transitions: these should be used between each section, paragraph, and sentence.
-Each idea needs a directional marker: from where have you just come and where are you going?
+Transitions: these should be used between each section, paragraph, and sentence.
+Each idea needs a directional marker: where have you been and where are you going?

-- Reader questions: Imagine and address issues a reader may have.
+Reader questions: Imagine and address issues a reader may have.
+Each of your collection will have different readers: it's your role to imagine where they might have a problem and guide them to a solution.
 If you notice a problem in your argument or in your method, address this in your writing with support.
 Imagine other potential questions a reader may have and be sure you address them as well.
-If the quesitons or problems you begin to see are so broad that you cannot address them completely, you might need to reframe your original question or categorization.
+If the questions or problems you begin to see are so broad that you cannot address them completely, you might need to reframe your original question or categorization.